JanvierB1/Regex-Tutorial/gist-template.md

 ([a-z0-9_.-]+)

-it will match any string that contains a-z, 0-9, _, ., or -.
+It will match any string that contains a-z, 0-9, _, ., or -.
 The quantifier + means it must contain at least one of these to be a match.

 ### Grouping Constructs

 Grouping constructs are used to group together a set of characters, quantifiers, or other regular expressions.
 They are represented by parentheses `()`.

 Grouping constructs are used to group specific parts of the email address.
 The regular expression has three groups:

 `([a-z0-9_.-]+)`: matches one or more characters that are lowercase letters, digits, underscores, periods, or hyphens and represents the username of the email address.
 `([\da-z.-]+)`: matches one or more characters that are digits, lowercase letters, periods, or hyphens and represents the domain name of the email address.